-Summer Reading Tips for English Language Learners
+Summer Reading Tips for ELLs

 One of the best ways to improve reading comprehension and vocabulary development is to READ.
 The summer is the perfect time for students to read for pleasure.
 The challenge is convincing reluctant readers to pick up a book when they are not in school.

 If your ELLs are literate in another language then the summer is a great time for them to practice reading in that language.
 If parents are literate encourage them to read to their child in their native language.
 This helps to improve the child native language literacy skills and English skills at the same time.
 Biliteracy is a bit assess for students.